pymag09/ansible-versioning/README.md

 * While developing role you can be sure that old version is available and your changes are not affecting production version of role.
 So you will not break production
 * In case of trouble you can quickly install old version.
 Which reduce possible downtime.
-* You can use different version prod env and stage and so on.
+* You can use different version on prod, stage and so on.
 * Consistency and compatibility.
 Your role depends on other roles.
 If somebody change the role you depend on it can break something in your code.

 ## What do you need to know about this solution?

 * To behave like normal repo with roles and playbooks, branches are used.
-Sometimes you can not create as many repos as you want but you can create as many branches as you need. **repo per role solution also is available.
+Sometimes you can not create as many repos as you want but you can create as many branches as you need. ** _repo per role_ solution also is available.
 Particularly when you use atlassian stash (project + repo).
-For demo purpose and any other special cases it couldbe multi branch repo.**
+For demo purpose and any other special cases it could be multi branch repo.**
 ![ansible repo](images/repo.png)
 * Every potentially releasable version must be tagged.
 This is the key and most important moment.
 * We need to know how ansible-galaxy works